aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/documentation-website/_index.md

 You can also create the site under our [New Media GitHub](https://github.com/aaltonewmedia) team.

-[Here is a simple example site that I created](https://github.com/aaltonewmedia/physcomp-example-site-html).
+[Here is a simple example site that Calvin created](https://github.com/aaltonewmedia/physcomp-example-site-html).
 You can use it as a templete if you want.

 ### Github Pages + Static website with Hugo